Paddy's Bio

 minted

-a job on the faculty in the Biology Department at the University of
+Dr. Ryan attained a position on the faculty in the Biology Department at the University of

 the South Pacific in Suva, Fiji.
 That same momentous year he also got